runehol/AwesomeTTS/README.md

   Build and symlink the files into your Anki `addons` directory using the `symlink.sh` helper, removing any other installation of AwesomeTTS.
 If you have an existing configuration file, it will be saved, but your cache will be cleared _unless_ your new symlink happens to have a cache directory.
-If changes are later made to the `designer/*.ui` files, then just the `build_ui.sh` helper by itself can be used to rebuild those.

         $ git clone https://github.com/AwesomeTTS/AwesomeTTS.git
         $ cd AwesomeTTS
         $ git checkout [ref]  (if not using "develop", e.g. pre/v1.0-beta11)
         $ awesometts/tools/symlink.sh [addons directory]  (e.g. ~/Anki/addons)
-            . . .
-        $ cd awesometts
-        $ tools/build_ui.sh

 - **Package into a Zip File:**
   Build and package the files into a zip archive for installation somewhere